Valsad: Transport

+Road transport

-Valsad lies on NH 48.
-Valsad is connected to many cities in Gujarat by the Gujarat State Road Transport Corporation bus service.
-Valsad is one of the 16 divisions of GSRTC referred as Daman Ganga.
+Valsad lies on NH 48 and is connected to many cities in Gujarat and neighbouring states by the Gujarat State Road Transport Corporation bus service.

+Railways

 Valsad railway station is managed by the Mumbai WR railway division of the Western Railway and it is a Sub-Division under Western Railway.
 It lies on the New Delhi–Mumbai main line.
 The present railway station building was established in 1925.
 Adjacent to the railway station is the Valsad Electric Loco Shed which houses over 100 electric locomotives.

+Airport

-Valsad is close to Surat International Airport, which is 99 km north of the city, located in Surat.
-The other airport closer to Valsad is Chhatrapati Shivaji Maharaj International Airport, which is 188.3 km south from the city.
+Valsad is close to Surat International Airport, which is 99 km north of the city and Chhatrapati Shivaji Maharaj International Airport, Mumbai which is 188.3 km south of the city.

 Economy

 Valsad is an industrial base for sectors such as chemicals, textiles, and paper & pulp industries.
 Since the 1980s, textile and chemicals have been the major sectors of investments and employment in the district.
 Valsad is emerging as a horticulture hub of the state, witnessing significant production in food grains and crops.

 Valsad has 7 industrial estates located in Dungra, Pardi, Dharampur, Bhilad, Valsad, Umbergaon, Sarigam, Vapi (the chemical hub of Gujarat) and 1 Industrial park in Kalgam.
 With over 300 medium and large scale industries, Vapi is a major industrial center in Valsad.
 One of Asia's largest Common Effluent Treatment Plant (CETP) is present in Vapi, owned by Vapi Waste & Effluent Management Company and promoted by Vapi Industrial Association.